donguree/hal-libs-header/documentation/source/ucom.rst

 Performance Requirements
 ------------------------

-|  Each funtion in the API List must return within 10ms, unless there are any special reasons.
+|  Each function in the API List must return within 10ms, unless there are any special reasons.

 Implementation